Paying for water and sewerage in Scotland

 If you're told that you owe arrears of water and/or sewerage as part of your council tax, you should check first if the bill is correct and if you're entitled to any help with paying for water and sewerage.

 Charges for water and sewerage on mobile home sites

 If you live permanently in a mobile home, the site may charge you for providing water and sewerage services.
 You shouldn't also have charges from Scottish Water on your council tax bill.
 There's a licensing system for mobile home sites with permanent residents.
-Your local authority can check that the site owner or manager is a 'fit and proper' person to run the site.
+Your local council can check that the site owner or manager is a 'fit and proper' person to run the site.
 The site must keep to the rules about the charges that can be passed on to residents for water and sewerage.

-If you live permanently on a mobile home site, and you think you're being overcharged for water and sewerage, you can contact your local authority.
+If you live permanently on a mobile home site, and you think you're being overcharged for water and sewerage, you can contact your local council.
 You could consult an experienced adviser, for example at a Citizens Advice Bureau.
 Find out where to get advice.

 Help with paying for public water and sewerage charges

 Single person's discount

-If you're entitled to a single person's discount on your council tax, it will also be applied automatically by the local authority to the water and sewerage charges on your council tax bill.
+If you're entitled to a single person's discount on your council tax, it will also be applied automatically by the local council to the water and sewerage charges on your council tax bill.

 Council Tax Reduction and water and sewerage charges

 If you get Council Tax Reduction (CTR), you should also get a reduction of up to 35% on the public water and sewerage charges on your council tax bill, unless you're getting another discount.

 Example: If you get 50% Council Tax Reduction, you'll have 50% applied to your water and sewerage charges, but only up to the maximum of the possible 35% reduction.
 This means you'll get 35% reduction on the water and sewerage charges.

 Arrears of water and sewerage charges